-PUBLICATIONS BY SCHOOL ASSOCIATES
+PUBLICATIONS BY THE SCHOOL AND SCHOOL ASSOCIATES

 PATTERNS OF FASHION 5: THE CONTENT, CUT, CONSTRUCTION & CONTEXT OF BODIES, STAYS, HOOPS & RUMPS c.1595-1795